alastair66/SubsAlive/README.md

 Syntax for executing the script.
 "./tool.sh [target.com]"

-The script will get change in near future with new updates
+The script will get updated in near future with new updates